SoapZA/ngshmmalign/README.md

 ## Requirements
 As **ngshmmalign** is still under heavy development, we will not be making release tarballs yet.
 If you still wish to give **ngshmmalign** a try, you'll need the following tools and libraries:

 1. A **C++11** compliant compiler.
 The **ngshmmalign** codebase makes extensive use of C++11 features.
-A recent GCC or Clang release should suffice.

-    It also strongly recommended that you use an **OpenMP**-capable compiler, as you will not be able to utilise full parallelisation otherwise.
+    GCC 4.8 and later have been verified to work, although we recommend you use at least GCC 5.
+Clang 3.7 and later have been verified and are also recommended, due to Clang introducing OpenMP with 3.7.
+Versions of Clang before 3.7 will not be able to utilise multi-threading.

 2.  **Autoconf**; latest 2.69 release (http://www.gnu.org/software/autoconf/)